zumerlab/orbit-docs/README.md

 # Welcome to Orbit docs 📚!

 This repo contains documentation source of Orbit official documentation site.
-Orbit documentation is powered by (Starlight Astro)[https://starlight.astro.build/].
+Orbit documentation site is powered by [Starlight Astro](https://starlight.astro.build/).

 👉 Checkout these links: